-Robert Moody talks about the 2012 Spring Youth Concert featuring More
+Robert Moody talks about how the four selections chosen for More

 A group of leading Portland musicians comes together to form a musical organization.
 Invitations for membership are sent to interested parties throughout the area.